open-dis/open-dis-cpp/README.md

 ## Building Open DIS

-Open DIS uses [premake5](http://premake.github.io/) to build platform specific projects.
+* [premake5](http://premake.github.io/) is required to build the platform specific projects.
 Download it and make sure it's available on your path, or specify the path to it.

+* SDL2 and SDL2_net are required libraries to compile the examples.
+See the [.travis.yml](.travis.yml) for more details on setting up a build environment.

 ### Linux